edysfy/Group_website/process/sysImp.md

 ### How to post data:
-Initially, the user has to be authenticated before making a post.
+The user has to be authenticated before making a post.
 So the first thing we do is call upon the Authentication Service, inject it into Mapbox, and subscribe to 'getAuthMethod' in the service.
 This allows Mapbox to know if the user is authenticated, and can update the UI if the user logs off.
 Allowing a user to make EmotePosts is a core feature of our application.
 We need to display the Userpost component, which holds a form that the user can submit.
 We render this form on a mat-dialog component.
 Mat-dialog is an Angular Material module, that pops a component to the screen with the highest z-index out of the other components.<br/>
 Lets talk about the dybamics of the Userpost form...
 Angular comes reactive forms.
 This a module that allows the develop to build the form with more customization.
 This was the first form we built, and thought it would be complex, so we decided to build it with a reactive form.
 To build the form you have to define a FormGroup variable, which we called 'form'.
 You then have to equal this to a new FormGroup object, with a javascript objact as a paramter.
 This object with contain the fields of the form, as attributes.
 For each attribute to can add custom validation, as shown below.
 ```js